cs1302uga/cs1302-ce05/README.md

 1. In `House.java`, add Javadoc comments for each undocumented method.
-In each of your comments, include a sentence that describes the method, along with tags that document, as needed, the parameters, return type, and propagated exceptions.
+In each of your comments, include a sentence that describes the method, along with tags that document, as needed, the parameters and return type.
+Leave out any propagated exceptions for now.
    Use the @code tag where appropriate in your description.

+1. Run the `javadoc` tool to update your API documentation website on `nike`.

+**CHECKPOINT**

 1. To ensure that a `House` object cannot have a negative price, modify the constructor and the `setPrice` method to throw an exception when `price` is negative.